 · The curriculum hours in music are non-negotiable and will be followed by all staff in the school.
 Fixed timetables will be set before the academic year and monitored by the Senior Leadership Team of the school.

 · Subject specialists from our partner secondary school, Painsley Catholic College are, and will continue to be, integral to the planning process.
-St Filumena’s Catholic Primary utilises specialist staff from Painlsey Catholic College to teach music in Key Stage Two; Key Stage One music is taught by one of our own experience staff who has a masters in music.
-This will aid transition to Key Stage 3.
+St Filumena’s Catholic Primary sometimes utilise specialist staff from Painlsey Catholic College to teach music in Key Stage Two; At present however, Key Stage One and Key Stage two music is taught by two experienced specialist music teachers.
 There are also opportunities for children to learn band and orchestra instruments in private lessons through a variety of specialist teachers who visit the school on a weekly basis.

 · Where necessary, staff will receive training in music.

-·The subject leader for music will meet the SLT on a monthly basis to evaluate provision and, where necessary, highlight staff training needs and meet all aspects of the job description
+·The subject leader for music will evaluate provision and, where necessary, highlight staff training needs and meet all aspects of the job description

 · Carefully designed schemes of learning in music ensure consistency and progress of all learners.